 Following the upper-class housing sign-up process, incoming first-year students are given housing assignments in the halls.
-These assignments are made on a first come-first served basis.
+These assignments are made on a first-come come-first served basis.
 If two new students want to room together it is crucial that this information is submitted on the housing application of both students, each indicating the other as a requested roommate.
 Both applications should be submitted at the same time.
 Roommate requests from new students cannot be guaranteed after July 15.
 Assignment as roommates will not occur unless both parties follow this procedure.
 Note: if assignments have already occurred, it may not be possible to change the assignment given.

 Students must live in the room they are assigned.
 All room change requests must be approved and are at the discretion of Residence Life staff.
 Please note that no room changes are permitted in the first 2 weeks of any semester.
-Should a conflict occur between roommates, Residence Life staff members are available to mediate a resolution.
-It is uncommon for a room change request to be granted until all possible roommate mediation efforts have been exhausted.